One of the first things you’ll want to know before deciding whether an apprenticeship is for you is how much you'll get paid.

 Apprentices aged 19 or over who have completed at least one year of their apprenticeship are entitled to the national minimum wage.

 There is also something called the "national living wage".
-This is basically a minimum wage for people aged 25 and over.
-It was introduced in April 2016 and is currently £8.21 an hour.
+This is basically a minimum wage for people aged 23 and over.
+It is currently £9.50 an hour.

 So what is the minimum I will earn?

 All this can be quite confusing, because the minimum apprenticeship wage you can earn is linked to your age and how long you've been an apprentice.
-Take a look at this table to see what you will earn as an apprentice (the information is correct as of the 1st April 2017):
+Take a look at this table to see what you will earn as an apprentice (the information is correct as of January 2023):

 |Age||Minimum hourly wage|